MiraiSubject/awesome-osu-tournaments/README.md

     - [Badged tournaments (2022)](https://docs.google.com/spreadsheets/d/1IobdnWKVKcMD-kk7UpAk_diSf6HSI9GVwG500W-jdqY) (by DizzyH)
 - [Maps listed by skillset](https://docs.google.com/spreadsheets/d/1wPkqXQoVZUATwWfkEbzPnk_Nr3NJ-FpIxFyjzPL11XA) (by unknown) - Ranges from 4* - 8* pools.
 Note that this doesn't mean a skillset shoud be confined to the slot given in the sheet.
 - [osu!
 Tournament & Map Database](https://otmd.konotorii.com) (by Konotorii) - Tournament map database targetting easier pooling for mappoolers.
-- [osu!
-Tournament Union Mappool Database Tool](https://otu.stagec.xyz/) (by Stage, HitomiChan_ in collaboration with Dominick, 112servis, and o!TU database staff) - Interactive tool for finding maps of specific parameters and skillsets.

 ### Development
 - [bancho.js](https://bancho.js.org) (by ThePoon) - JS Library for interfacing with Bancho over IRC.